hdShang/arxiv-daily/docs/cs-LG/2025-11-28/papers/251208952v1-learning-when-to-ask-simulation-trained-humanoids-for-mental-health-.md

 ---
 layout: default
-title: Learning When to Ask: Simulation-Trained Humanoids for Mental-Health Diagnosis
+title: "Learning When to Ask: Simulation-Trained Humanoids for Mental-Health Diagnosis"
 ---

 # Learning When to Ask: Simulation-Trained Humanoids for Mental-Health Diagnosis